yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 There are other options that a vault manager can set that are not necessary for the vault to function but may be desired for further customization.

 **minimum_total_idle**: An amount specified in the underlying asset that the vault will force to remain free in the vault during debt updates to make servicing withdraws cheaper.
-**profit_max_unlock_time**: The time in which profits that have been reported by the strategies will be distributed to depositors.
-This can be adjusted to match the current report cycle of the vault's strategies to create a continuous stream of APY being paid out to depositors.
+**profit_max_unlock_time**: The time in which profits reported by the strategies will be distributed to depositors.
+This can be adjusted to match the current report cycle of the vault's strategies to create a continuous stream of APY paid out to depositors.

 ## Running the Vault

 #### Strategy Management
 The job of a vault is to manage debt between strategies that do the yield generation.
-There are 3 roles that control what strategies are added to the vault, ADD_STRATEGY_MANAGER, REVOKE_STRATEGY_MANAGER, and FORCE_REVOKE_MANAGER.
+3 roles control what strategies are added to the vault, ADD_STRATEGY_MANAGER, REVOKE_STRATEGY_MANAGER, and FORCE_REVOKE_MANAGER.

 A strategy can be any contract that has the needed [4626 interface](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy#L39) for the vault to interact with it.
-This includes Tokenized Strategies, 3rd party 4626 vaults, as well as other Yearn meta vaults.
+This includes Tokenized Strategies, 3rd party 4626 vaults, and other Yearn meta vaults.

 To add a strategy first call `vault.add_strategy(strategy_address)`.
 Each strategy gets added with a default 'max_debt' of 0.
-Meaning the MAX_DEBT_MANAGER will need to call `vault.update_max_debt_for_strategy(strategy, max_debt)`.
+This means the MAX_DEBT_MANAGER will need to call `vault.update_max_debt_for_strategy(strategy, max_debt)`.

-Once a strategy has been added and given a max_debt, the DEBT_MANAGER role can allocate funds to it.
+Once a strategy has been added and given a max_debt, the DEBT_MANAGER role can allocate funds.

 To remove a strategy, first remove all the debt from the strategy and then call `vault.revoke_strategy(strategy)`.

-If a strategy has issues and is unable to pay all of its debt back `vault.force_revoke_strategy(strategy)` can be used to forcefully remove the strategy.
+If a strategy has issues and cannot pay all of its debt back `vault.force_revoke_strategy(strategy)` can be used to forcefully remove the strategy.

 NOTE: Forcefully removing a strategy that still has debt will cause a loss to be recorded and a reduction of Price Per Share.
 #### Debt Updates

 The DEBT_MANAGER role is in charge of allocating funds between the strategies added to a vault.

-All debt updates are denominated in the underlying asset and are restricted by the max_debt for each strategy as well as the minimum_total_idle for the specific vault.
+All debt updates are denominated in the underlying asset and are restricted by the `max_debt` for each strategy and the `minimum_total_idle` for the specific vault.

 Debt updates will also respect the strategies specific `maxWithdraw` and `maxDeposit`.

 To deposit or withdraw vault funds from a strategy simply call `vault.update_debt(strategy, desired_debt)` where desired debt is the end amount denominated in the underlying asset that the strategy should have after the full debt update.

-NOTE: If a strategy has unrealized losses you will not be able to lower its debt.
+NOTE: If a strategy has unrealized losses you cannot lower its debt.
 NOTE: It is recommended to report a strategy's gain before withdrawing 100% of debt from the strategy.

 #### Reporting